UDR Four

-The UDR Four were four members of the 2nd Battalion, Ulster Defence Regiment who were convicted of the murder of Adrian Carroll in 1983.
+The UDR Four were four members of the 2nd Battalion, Ulster Defence Regiment who were convicted of the murder of Adrian Carroll in 1983 due to a miscarriage of justice.
 Adrian Carroll was the brother of the Sinn Féin councillor Tommy Carroll.

-Three of the Ulster Defence Regiment soldiers were acquitted on appeal in 1992.
+Three of the Ulster Defence Regiment soldiers (Noel Bell, James Hegan and Winston Allen) were acquitted on appeal in 1992.
 However a fourth, Neil Latimer, had his conviction upheld and served 14 years in prison before being released under the Good Friday Agreement.

-Latimer unsuccessfully appealed against his conviction on occasions.
-Three appeals against the same conviction were unprecedented in British legal history.
+Latimer, who continues to plead his innocence to the present day, unsuccessfully appealed against his conviction on several occasions, and his three appeals against the same conviction are unprecedented in British legal history.

-Early Day Motion (House of Commons)